 The main difference between weathering and erosion lies in where the process takes place.
 Weathering degrades a rock without changing its location.
-Erosion, on the other hand, causes rocks -- or particles of rock -- to be carried away from their original locations and deposited elsewhere.
-Weathering often leads to erosion: weathering breaks the rock down into small pieces that are easier for wind and water to carry away.
+Erosion, on the other hand, causes rocks - or particles of rock - to be carried away from their original locations and deposited elsewhere.
+Weathering often leads to erosion, breaking down the rock into small pieces that are easier for wind and water to carry away.

 Types of Weathering

 Chemical weathering changes the chemical structure of rock, causing it to become softer or more brittle.
 For example, iron in a rock might react with oxygen to form easily degradable rust, or acids in rainwater may remove calcium from limestone and marble.
-Chemical weathering often precedes physical weathering, making rocks more vulnerable to wind, rain, and other forces.
+Chemical weathering often precedes physical weathering, making rocks more vulnerable to forces like wind and rain.

 Types of Erosion

-Different types of erosion are usually differentiated by the force that carries rocks, stone or soil away from its location.
+Different types of erosion are usually differentiated by the force that carries rock, stone or soil away from its location.
 Water is the most common force that causes erosion.
-Rivers wear down and carry away rock and soil along their banks -- the Grand Canyon was formed from millions of years of this sort of erosion.
+Rivers wear down and carry away rock and soil along their banks.
+The Grand Canyon was formed from millions of years of this sort of erosion.
 Similar erosion occurs in the ocean, where moving water and waves degrade and carry away particles of coastline rock.

 Erosion vs. Mass Wasting

-A rockslide or landslide is a common example of mass wasting -- a large quantity of loose rock or soil rolls or slides down a slope.
-Rock falls occur when loose rock splits off of high cliffs.
-Note that mass wasting may cause physical weathering by causing rocks to shatter on hitting the ground, or rub against each other while rolling and sliding.
+A rockslide or landslide is a common example of mass wasting, as a large quantity of loose rock or soil rolls or slides down a slope.
+Rock falls occur when loose rock splits off from high cliffs.
+Mass wasting may also cause physical weathering by causing rocks to shatter upon hitting the ground or causing rocks to rub against each other while rolling and sliding.